BeatriceVaienti/dsml_project/README.md

 | Accuracy   | 0.43               | 0.29                  | 0.31                   | 0.40                   |    0.37     |

-Answer the following questions
-- Which is the best model?
-- Show the confusion matrix.
-- Show examples of some erroneous predictions.
-Can you understand where the error is coming from?
-- Do some more analysis to better understand how your model behaves.

 In the next sections we will describe the models that we trained (Flaubert, CamemBERT, Neural Network) and the ensemble model that we built combining them.